junocchi/CV/README.md

 ### **Organisational skills**

 As Chief of Staff, I have become adept at multitasking and prioritizing projects across various areas, including Finance, IT, Hiring, Procurement, HR, and Facilities.
-My experience includes organizing and streamlining team resources and processes, such as maintaining a network drive and employee files.
+My experience includes organising and streamlining team resources and processes, such as maintaining a network drive and employee files.
 As a member of a tech team, I like using project management software and team charters to establish priorities, set deadlines, and ensure that everyone on the team is on the same page and has a clear understanding of their responsibilities.
 Also, during a website project, I provided my colleagues with a prototype of all pages, complete with color schemes, font sizes and position of elements, to ensure consistency across different sections of the site.

 ## 🎓 Education